-All tickets need to be purchased online, prior to an event, and will be issued electronically (via email).
+All tickets should be purchased online in advance, and will be issued electronically via email.

-Following updated Government guidance it is now a legal requirement to wear a face covering while in the building - excluding those under the age of 11.
+Following Government guidance it is now a legal requirement that everyone over the age of 11 wears a face covering while in the building.

-You will now be required to keep your covering on during screenings and performances.
+You are also required to keep your face covering on during screenings and performances.

 Please be mindful and respectful of those without face coverings, noting that some people are less able to wear face coverings, and that the reasons for this may not be visible to others.